tapioca (2011 - 2012) was an

 repetitiveness of most music apps’ shuffle is awful.
 Sort your

-shuffle – unless of course you like repetitive playlists.
-Also
+without shuffle – unless of course you like repetitive playlists.
+Also included were random bits of traditional media

-included were random bits of traditional media information, such as this paper
+information, such as this paper

-Woodward’s (department store)
+Woodward’s (department

-Ministers from 1867 to 1968,
+Prime Ministers from 1867 to 1968,

-Better Weston booklet (outside) and
+Know Canada Better Weston booklet (outside) and

 Know Canada Better Weston booklet (inside).
-Another

-instructions for activating the simulator were: 1.
-In Excel 97
+simulator.
+The instructions for activating the simulator were: 1.
+In Excel 97 open a new work sheet 2.
+Press F5 and type

-reference box, then click OK 3.
-Hit your tab key once and you
+"X97:L97" in the reference box, then click OK 3.
+Hit your tab

-end up in cell M97 4.
-Press “Ctrl” and “Shift” while clicking on
+key once and you end up in cell M97 4.
+Press “Ctrl” and “Shift”